cabforum/smime/SBR.md

 In particular, it applies to all of the following objects and fields:

-* The `signatureAlgorithm` field of a Certificate or Precertificate.
+* The `signatureAlgorithm` field of a Certificate.
-* The `signature` field of a TBSCertificate (for example, as used by either a Certificate or Precertificate).
+* The `signature` field of a TBSCertificate (for example, as used by a Certificate).
 * The `signatureAlgorithm` field of a CertificateList
 * The `signature` field of a TBSCertList
 * The `signatureAlgorithm` field of a BasicOCSPResponse.